naacl-org/naacl-2021-website/README.md

 For a new conferences, you may either set up a repository from scratch by forking the original [Minimal Mistakes repository]((https://mmistakes.github.io/minimal-mistakes/) or you may fork this repository directly.
 The latter may be easiest since all of the changes that are required for more complex things like the web-based schedule to work are already there.
 However, the disadvantage of forking this repository is that the version of the Minimal Mistakes theme will be out of date and you might miss out on bugfixes and new features.

 Note also that if you fork this repository, you will get all of the existing conference's pages and blog posts and schedule and other content.
 Therefore, it is up to you to modify/temporarily remove that content before you make your website public so that your new domain is not indexed by search engines with old content.
+It might be best to rename the `gh-pages` branch so that the website for the new conference does not get built with content from the old conference.
+You can rename the branch back to `gh-pages` once you have made sufficient changes locally to remove/modify the old conference content.

 ### Important Files

 If you fork this repository, the following files are the ones to pay attention to in order to create content for the website:

 - `_pages/xxx.md` : The markdown files contain the main contents of the different web pages of the website.
+Please note that once you work, you would need to move the already existing .md files out into a different folder so that old pages do not get rendered into the new website.

 - `downloads/` : Contains files that can be downloaded from the website.